spyder-ide/mac-application/How to build the app.md

       ...
   ```

-* If everything has gone well, you should see an `Spyder` or `Spyder-Py2` file
+* If everything has gone well, you should see an `Spyder` directory under
-  under the `dist` dir.
+  the `dist` dir.
 You can run it by double clicking on it on Finder or
-  with these commands on a terminal
+  with this command on a terminal

-  - `open dist/Spyder.app` or
+  - `open dist/Spyder.app`
-  - `open dist/Spyder-Py2.app`

 ## Create the DMG